vexuas/djs-typescript-template/README.md

 You would also need the following before getting started:
 - Have a Discord Application created from the [Discord Dev Portal](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot)
+- Have the Discord Application [invited to a Discord Server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links)
 - Node with a version of at least v16.13.0
 - Yarn